Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 {\it i.e.} the ${L}$-symbols form a 2-cocycle, classified by $\mathcal{H}^2(G,U(1))$.

-For multiple MPS blocks, corresponding to a degenerate ground space, we also reproduce the result of Ref.\cite{Schuch11} where the classification is given by the induced representation using the decomposition of Eq.\eqref{gxdecomp}, that is, first, by fixing the subgroup $H$ (which determines the degeneracy) and then, by specifying the projective representation of $H$ on every block and its permutation action.
-When we restrict Eq.\eqref{coupengroup} to the elements of $H$ we obtain
+For multiple MPS blocks, corresponding to a degenerate ground space, we also reproduce the result of Ref.\ \cite{Schuch11} where the classification is given by the induced representation using the decomposition of Eq.\ \eqref{gxdecomp}, that is, first, by fixing the subgroup $H$ (which determines the degeneracy) and then, by specifying the projective representation of $H$ on every block and its permutation action.
+When we restrict Eq.\ \eqref{coupengroup} to the elements of $H$ we obtain

 which accounts for the internal projective representation of each block $x$.
-Then, Eq.\eqref{coupengroup} reflects the compatibility between the projective action inside the internal blocks and the permutations.
+Then, Eq.\ \eqref{coupengroup} reflects the compatibility between the projective action inside the internal blocks and the permutations.

-The main differences between the onsite and the non-trivial MPO symmetries, is that for the latter there are restriction on the degeneracies of the ground state, that the solutions could not have a group structure and that the action tensors do not have to be associative.
+The main differences between the on-site and the non-trivial MPO symmetries, is that for the latter there are restrictions on the degeneracies of the ground state, that the solutions could not have a group structure and that the action tensors do not have to be associative.